moby/moby/docs/man/docker-attach.1.md

 When you detach from a container the exit code will be returned to the client.

+It is forbidden to redirect the standard input of a docker attach command while attaching to a tty-enabled container (i.e.: launched with -t`).

 # OPTIONS
 **--no-stdin**=*true*|*false*
    Do not attach STDIN.
 The default is *false*.